chuckjaz/invariant/src/files/files.md

 #### `length=:number`

 The length of the response.
-If `length` is not secified then the length is the rest of the file or directory.
+If `length` is not specified then the length is the rest of the file or directory.
 If the node is a file the length is in bytes.
 For directories it is the number of entries.

 # `PUT /files/:node`